thenaivedetective/sp500-stock-performance/README.md

 **Impact:**
 - Section 4.6 of the report demonstrates methodology ONLY
 - Results cannot make causal claims about the real 2025 mayoral election
-- All information-theoretic methods (Transfer Entropy, MI, Sentiment Entropy) are mathematically sound and can be applied to real data
+- All information-theoretic methods (Mutual Information, Sentiment Entropy) are mathematically sound and can be applied to real data

 **What's Valid:**
 - The methodology demonstrated is academically rigorous
-- Shannon Entropy, MI, TE calculations are correct
+- Shannon Entropy and Mutual Information calculations are correct
 - Can be directly applied to real Twitter data if API access is obtained
 - Simulation parameters are realistic (based on research literature)